a “murder” hornet

 Wildfires/floods destroy bees' habitat.

-Freezing temperatures kill mosquito eggs.
-A warmer planet will trigger more outbreaks of dengue fever and malaria, already spread to Europe.
+a warmer planet will trigger more outbreaks of dengue fever and malaria.

 Mosquitoes are the most deadly animal when considering the number of people they kill via infection.